metaseed/metaGo/README.md

 * hold <kbd>/</kbd> to hide jumper decorators on screen.(Done😉)
 * jumper commands for all opened editors, not just the active editor.(Done!)
 * support having fold regions.(V3.2 Done!)
-* ripple jump support to show less decorators on screen. one target char for current paragraphy(seperated by empty lines), two target chars for current document editor, three or more for all open editors.
+* ripple jump support to show less decorators on screen. one target-char for current section(seperated by empty lines), two target-chars for current document editor, three or more for all open editors.
 * and more... at [changelog](https://github.com/metaseed/metaGo/blob/master/CHANGELOG.md)
 * if you have andy suggestion just open an [issue on github](https://github.com/metaseed/metago/issues) or contact with us on [SLACK☕](https://metaseed-workspace.slack.com/archives/CTVFB7CLR)